With inflation up and bills higher than ever, you may be wondering how to keep up with 2024’s soaring cost of living.

 Promoting your consulting services through your website, social media (especially LinkedIn), networking events, or referrals is also important.

-This allows you to demonstrate your value so you can increase rates over time.
+This allows you to demonstrate your value so you can increase your rates over time.
 Group coaching or creating online courses also allows you to scale your impact.

 Patience and consistency are critical when building a consultancy.
 Results often take time to achieve.
 But the potential to earn hundreds or thousands per client is huge.
 And you get paid to share your expertise in a meaningful way.